unrealxinfinity/lbaw2023/README.md

 ### 2. Usage

-URL to the product: http://lbaw2314.lbaw.fe.up.pt
+URL to the product: http://lbaw2314.lbaw.fe.up.pt  (site down due to the fact it was running on feup servers) URL to the showcase : https://github.com/unrealxinfinity/lbaw2023/blob/main/docs/lbaw2314.mp4
 #### 2.1.
 Administration Credentials